droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 As this conversation unfolds, the two **berserkers** and two **druid assailants** split off from the protective ring around the circle of druids and approach the players, moving to flank Ludmilla.
 They arrive at Ludmilla's location two rounds after she first greets the players.

-Ludmilla flees if attacked, using her ***misty step*** feature to teleport thirty feet into the air and toward the chanting druids.
+Ludmilla flees if attacked, using her ***Translocate*** spell to teleport thirty feet into the air and toward the chanting druids.
 As she does, she creates a *shroud of mist* with a 60-foot radius centered on the statue to cover her retreat.
 (See **Shroud of Mist** below.)

 Otherwise, Ludmilla can share the following information if asked: